 - Made from a living plant

-They provide bioavailable vitamins and minerals, probiotics, beta glucans (action on the immune system), peptides (proteins), short-chain fatty acids, nucleotides, polyphenols (antioxidants), enzymes and more.10
+They provide bioavailable vitamins and minerals, probiotics, beta glucans (action on the immune system), peptides (proteins), short-chain fatty acids, nucleotides, polyphenols (antioxidants), enzymes, etc.10

-Certain bacteria have essential functions for our immunity, so that the slightest imbalance in our intestinal flora can have consequences for our health and lead to illness.
-A disorder that at first manifests itself discreetly, and if nothing changes, worsens.
+Certain bacteria have essential functions for our immunity, so the slightest imbalance in our intestinal flora can have consequences on our health and lead to disease.
+Disorder which at first manifests itself discreetly, and if nothing changes, gets worse.
 The balance of the intestinal microbiota (intestinal flora) is the source of 80% of our immunity.2, 3, 10 ,12

-Your Flora Woman from Living Alchemy is a probiotic designed for women's health, combining a culture of fermented kombucha kefir with over 45 diverse strains of micro-organisms, organic cranberry juice and roselle (hibiscus).
-This product aims to support digestive, vaginal and urinary health, as well as the immune system, by promoting a healthy microbiome (the collection of all micro-organisms) and balanced intestinal and vaginal flora in women of all ages.10 , 11, 12
+Your Female Flora from Living Alchemy is a probiotic designed for women's health that combines a fermented kombucha-kefir culture with over 45 diverse strains of microorganisms, organic cranberry juice and roselle (hibiscus).
+This product aims to support digestive, vaginal and urinary health, as well as the immune system, by promoting a healthy microbiome (the collection of all microorganisms) and a balance of intestinal and vaginal flora in women of all ages.10 , 11, 12

-- Kefir-Kombucha symbiotic culture and prebiotics improve the balance of intestinal flora.
+- The Kefir-Kombucha symbiotic culture and prebiotics improve the balance of the intestinal flora.

-- Cranberry helps prevent urinary tract infections in women by preventing bacteria, particularly E. Coli, from clinging to the walls of the urinary tract and bladder, thereby reducing the risk of cystitis.
-Coli, from clinging to the walls of the urinary tract and bladder, reducing the risk of cystitis.10 , 11, 12
+- Cranberry helps prevent urinary tract infections in women by preventing bacteria, particularly E. Coli, from clinging to the walls of the urinary tract and bladder, thereby reducing the risk of cystitis.10 , 11, 12

-- Roselle (hibiscus sabdariffa) contributes to vaginal flora, supports the urinary system and boosts the immune system.
-Together, these two plants can help maintain digestive, vaginal and urinary health.
-Their antioxidant properties can support cardiovascular health and the immune system, and promote a healthy ecosystem for women's well-being.10 , 11, 12
+- Roselle (hibiscus sabdariffa), for its part, contributes to the vaginal flora, supports the urinary system and strengthens the immune system.
+These two herbs combined can help maintain digestive, vaginal and urinary health.
+Their antioxidant properties can support cardiovascular health and the immune system and promote a healthy ecosystem for women's well-being.10 , 11, 12

-- Immune support: organic soy fermentation and its rich prebiotic, probiotic and postbiotic content help the microbiome to flourish, supporting the immune system.10 , 11, 12
+- Immune strengthening: organic soy fermentation and its richness in prebiotics, probiotics and postbiotics contribute to the flourishing of the microbiome, which supports the immune system.10 , 11, 12

-The product Women's iron from Living Alchemy can improve many aspects of women's health with its fermented iron formula, including supporting red blood cell formation, preventing iron deficiency and anemia, boosting daily energy and offering improved absorption, all without the common side effects of traditional iron supplements.
-It's designed for women with increased iron needs, such as menstruating or pregnant women and breastfeeding mothers.4 ,10 ,13, 14
+The product Living Alchemy Women's Iron can improve several aspects of women's health with its fermented iron formula, including supporting red blood cell formation, preventing iron deficiency and anemia, boosting daily energy and providing better absorption, all without the common side effects of traditional iron supplements.
+It is designed for women with increased iron needs, such as those who are menstruating or pregnant and breastfeeding women.4 ,10 ,13, 14

 Better bioavailability and tolerance

-Fermentation with koji makes iron easier to absorb and gentler on the stomach, reducing the side effects often associated with conventional iron supplements.10
+Koji fermentation makes iron easier to absorb and gentle on the stomach, reducing the side effects often associated with traditional iron supplements.10

-Koji is the result of growing a microscopic fungus, Aspergillus oryzae, on a starch-rich substrate such as rice, barley or soy.10
+Koji is the result of cultivating a microscopic fungus, Aspergillus oryzae, on a substrate rich in starch such as rice, barley or soy.10

-During fermentation, koji mushrooms produce enzymes that break down carbohydrates and proteins in the substrate.
+During fermentation, the koji mushroom produces enzymes that break down carbohydrates and proteins in the substrate.

 This decomposition enriches the substrate with nutrients such as vitamins, minerals and amino acids.
 It also creates beneficial compounds and increases mineral absorption.

-The koji fermentation technique is an ancestral method used in Japan to produce foods and beverages such as sake, miso soup, soy sauce, mochi, and so on.10
+The koji fermentation technique is an ancestral method used in Japan to produce foods and drinks such as sake, miso soup, soy sauce, mochi, etc.10

-Living Alchemy's Living Iron for Women is suitable for women who have difficulty absorbing iron or who are looking for a natural alternative to traditional iron supplements.4 ,10 ,13, 14
+Living Iron for Women from Living Alchemy is suitable for women who have difficulty absorbing iron or are looking for a natural alternative to traditional iron supplements.4 ,10 ,13, 14

 Daily Women +

-Daily Women + by Living Alchemy is a multivitamin.
-It's part of a revolutionary range of products containing the power of activated, full-spectrum nutrients derived from whole, fermented foods.
+Daily Women + from Living Alchemy is a multivitamin.
+It is part of a revolutionary product line packed with the power of activated, full-spectrum nutrients, derived from whole and fermented foods.

-The advantage of using fermentation is that it increases tenfold the absorption of the vitamins and minerals present in the foods, plants and mushrooms in this multivitamin.
+The advantage of using fermentation is that it increases the absorption of vitamins and minerals present in foods, plants and mushrooms from this multivitamin.

-This innovative formula is designed to meet a variety of essential needs.
-These nutrients become powerful, as they are highly absorbable.15, 16
+This innovative formula is designed to meet various essential needs.
+These nutrients become powerful, since they are highly absorbable.15, 16

 Quotidien Femmes+: A fermented vitamin formula